talhaguy/electron-pomodoro/main-preload/README.md

 # Main-Preload

-This is the main/preload electron package of the app.
+This is the main/preload Electron package of the app.

+## Tech

+This is an Electron package using TypeScript.

 ## Build